vikipedia/xlwb/README.md

 here <VIRTUALENVPATH> is some location where virtual environment will store python packages. for more details see documentation of `virtualenv`

-2. activate virtualenv by excexuting following command on command prompt.
+2. activate virtualenv by excecuting following command on command prompt.
 ```
 source <VIRTUALENVPATH>/bin/activate
 ```